July 26, 2021

 What to Do Immediately After the Crash

-Write down anything you can remember about the vehicle that hit you that could potentially help identify it and the driver, including:
+Write down anything you can remember about the vehicle that hit you that could potentially help identify it and the driver, including its:

 • Make